When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 AF (Autofocus)

-AF (Autofocus) is an impressive feature for any camera, and it’s in-built in most Canon DSLRs.
-While most professional photographers love to focus on their shots manually, autofocus can save a lot of effort and time needed to get the perfect shot.
+AF (Autofocus) is an impressive feature for any camera, and it’s built into most Canon DSLRs.
+While most professional photographers love to focus on their shots manually, autofocus can save a lot of effort and time to get the perfect shot.

-Autofocus is a feature that works especially well in low-light conditions; therefore, if you enjoy night photography, you might want to pick a Canon DSLR with this feature.
+Autofocus works especially well in low-light conditions; therefore, if you enjoy night photography, you might want to pick a Canon DSLR with this feature.

 Lens Compatibility